Skip to main content

 Is HCL necessary for IP schools or Raffles/Hwa Chong?

 Not strictly necessary, but many students at these schools have HCL.
-The 2 bonus points help with competitive cut-offs.
-However, strong performance in standard Chinese is acceptable — IP schools consider holistic profiles.
+A Distinction, Merit, or Pass in HCL provides a posting advantage to SAP schools when AL scores are tied, and continuing HCL to O-Level can earn 2 bonus points for JC admission (A1-C6 in both English and HCL).
+However, strong performance in standard Chinese is acceptable — IP schools consider holistic profiles, including DSA pathways.

 My child speaks Mandarin at home but struggles with writing.
 Should they take HCL?